xhyrom/discord-datamining/data/articles/normal/articles/4406553795735/content.md

 <p id="docs-internal-guid-52e15989-7fff-469f-89ad-6c0b94cd59e9"><strong>To redeem in Discord,</strong> you must be a first time Nitro member. </p>
 <p>Users who have never had an active Nitro membership on their Discord accounts are eligible to redeem this Nitro promotion.</p>
 <p>Users who have had a Discord Nitro membership at any point on their accounts and have had a Nitro Classic or Nitro Basic membership in the past 12 months are ineligible to redeem this promotion.</p>
-<p>If a user has had a Nitro Basic, Nitro Classic, or Server Boosting membership active on their account and they’ve never had a Nitro membership, redeeming this promotion will override that membership.</p>
+<p>If a user has any existing Nitro tier or Server Boosting membership active on their account at the time of redemption, redeeming this promotion will override that membership.</p>
 <p>We will not be able to refund any leftover membership time from those, and the user will be forfeiting the remainder of the existing membership when activating the 3 month Nitro trial.</p>
 <p>Users who have redeemed the T-Mobile Tuesdays offer, you cannot redeem it again</p>
 <p><span class="wysiwyg-color-orange110"><strong>Requirements:</strong></span></p>